Swedesboro-Woolwich School District

 Kingsway Regional High School with 1,802 students in grades 9-12.
 Under a 2011 proposal, Kingsway would merge with its constituent member's K-6 districts to become a full K-12 district, with various options for including Logan Township as part of the consolidated district.

 History

-For a 40-year period ending in 1963, the district had operated Swedesboro High School.
+For a 40-year period from 1923 to 1963, the district had operated Swedesboro High School.
 The school closed after Kingsway Regional High School opened in September 1963.
 Designed to accommodate an enrollment of 1,000 and constructed at a cost of $1.75 million, the school opened in for students in grades 7-12, including students in grades 9-12 who had previously attended Swedesboro High School.
-Prior to the regional high school's opening, students had attended either Sweedesboro High School or Woodstown High School.
+Prior to the regional high school's opening, students had attended either Swedesboro High School or Woodstown High School.

 Schools

 Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are: